ImageMagick/Usage-Markdown/convolve/index.md

 [![\[IM Output\]](face_sharpen_150.png)](face_sharpen_150.png)

-You can use 2-pass methods of the [Difference of Gaussians](#dog) to produce a faster multi-step sharpen operation, but as it was shown above, such a scheme requires, 4 convolutions and a a separate blending operation to achieve the same result.
+You can use 2-pass methods of the [Difference of Gaussians](#dog) to produce a faster multi-step sharpen operation, but as it was shown above, such a scheme requires, 4 convolutions and a separate blending operation to achieve the same result.

 *FUTURE: add example of this*